Do essays use direct, indirect and oblique objects?

 What this shows is that while objects are very common in academic language (EAP) indirect and oblique objects will be far less frequent than direct objects.

-Lesson 3 explores the topic: Do essays use direct, indirect and oblique objects?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Do essays use direct, indirect and oblique objects?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.